DenisSoloveyDesign/multiple-wrapper/README.md

 → It works similar to Figma's grouping capabilities

-→ Wrapping together selected child elements individually based on parent
+→ Wrap together selected child elements individually based on parent

-→ Wrapping each selected element individually
+→ Wrap each selected element individually

-→ Wrapping selected elements as groups, frames or auto layouts
+→ Wrap selected elements as groups, frames or auto layouts

 → Changing group or frame to autolayout